abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *premunt* from *premo, premere, pressi, pressus* is 3rd plural present active indicative, meaning to press.

-      At first a small and narrow place is chosen for this very use; and they will press this with the tile of a small roof and close walls, and adding four things, four windows with slanting light from the winds.
+      At first a small and narrow place is chosen for this very use; and the roofs narrow with tiles and with close walls press this, and they add four, four windows with light slanting from the four winds.

 | *tum vitulus bima curvans iam cornua fronte*
 | *quaeritur; huic geminae nares et spiritus oris* 300